LucidMach/Blog/src/content/blog/appriciating-ml.md

 2. you had no idea what the co-relation between the tiles was
 3. you had no idea what 0 or 1 represents

-basically **you had no idea what you we're doing** and you find a pattern and make a (educated) guess

 just like AI and this guy here

 <center>